Skip To Content

 Empowering future leaders in conservation

-Our internship and workforce development programs provide mentorship, technical training, and community to STEM students who are representative of New York City’s population and aspiring toward careers in conservation science.
+Our internship and workforce development programs provide mentorship, technical training, and community to a diverse group of STEM students and those aspiring toward careers in conservation science.

-By offering paid technical and professional development training to diverse intern cohorts, we hope to create new opportunities for young New Yorkers to pursue and succeed in green jobs.
+By offering paid technical and professional development training to interns, we hope to create new opportunities for young New Yorkers to pursue and succeed in green jobs.

-Since 2016, we have provided 140 paid internships to over 100 students from the City University of New York (CUNY).
+Since 2016, we have provided over 150 paid internships to more than 100 students from the City University of New York (CUNY).

-In 2022, we piloted our high school Student Urban Nature (SUN) paid internship program in Forest Park, Queens.
-This year, the high school SUN program will expand to Staten Island, and we’ll offer our new workforce development program to CUNY students interested in natural resource management.
+We offer a High School Student Urban Nature (SUN) paid internship program working with students in Forest Park, Queens and in the Greenbelt, Staten Island.
+In 2024, our new fellowship program launched for CUNY students interested in natural resource management.

 Recent internship triumphs

-Throughout their internships, CUNY students receive training in plant identification, field ecology, data management, ecological surveying methods, and trail improvement techniques.
+We offer paid summer internships for CUNY students.
+This eight-week, full-time urban ecology program provides training in plant identification, field ecology, data management, ecological surveying methods, and trail improvement techniques.

-Interns also have the chance to hone their professional skills.
-We offer guidance on resume and cover letter development and the opportunity to network with professionals from organizations like NYC Parks, New York State Parks, Bloomberg LP, local park conservancies, and city environmental organizations.
+Interns also have the chance to hone their professional skills throughout their term.
+We offer resume and cover letter development guidance, and the opportunity to network with professionals from organizations like NYC Parks, local park conservancies, and city environmental organizations.

-Our graduating students have gone on to create a thriving alumni network that continues to share knowledge and steward the environment.
+All students who intern with the NAC join a thriving alumni network that continues to share knowledge, build community, highlight professional growth opportunities, and steward the environment.

 A CUNY intern story